-The Author has experience in appearing, arguing, representing State and working before various criminal courts since 1991 as an Advocate, Public Prosecutor and Magistrate, also deeply studied all organs of the Criminal Justice System (CJS).
-The Author has worked as Public Prosecutor for more than seven years.
-Also, the Author has been working in CJS since last 20 years and still deeply studying all institutions of the CJS and pursuing the research studies on the subject "Criminal Justice System and The Prosecution" in the North Maharashtra University of Maharashtra, India.)
+Author has experience in appearing, arguing, representing State and working in various civil and criminal courts since 1991 as an Advocate, Public Prosecutor, Civil Judge and Judicial Magistrate, also deeply studied all organs of the Criminal Justice System (CJS) i.e. Police, Prosecution, Judiciary and Prison system.
+Also, the Author has been working as a Corporate (Legal) Consultant in real estate sector in Mumbai.
+Since 2009 the Author also has been working in corporate sector in Real Estate division Mumbai (Maharashtra).
+The Author is also pursuing RESEARCH work on the subject "Criminal Justice System and the Prosecution" in the North Maharashtra University of Maharashtra, India.